Updated December 2022

 In daycare and preschool young children take their first steps toward becoming independent learners, and making friends on their own

-5. Setting Kids up for Future Academic Success
+5. Preparing Children for Future Academic Success

 For example, in a quality daycare or preschool, children learn:

-- how to sit still and concentrate on a task for a set period of time
+- How to sit still and concentrate on a task for a set period of time

-- how days are divided into work, play, snack, lunch, recess, clean-up, etc.
+- How days are divided into work, play, snack, lunch, recess, clean-up, etc.

-- how to listen to and follow instructions
+- How to listen to and follow instructions

-- how to be apart from their families for much of the day
+- How to be apart from their families for much of the day

-- to trust and respect teachers, teachers' aides, and their own classmates
+- To trust and respect teachers, teachers' aides, and their own classmates

 These are all "readiness" skills—they combine to form the profile of a young child who is ready for the next phase of academic and social development.